roshristov/Game-ideas/Game concept 1.md

 When the players pick the place they want to go (like a cave or a town), the computer will pick what the players will experience from a pre-determined set of situations and encounters.
 At the end of the situations (either at the end of a maze, after finishing a major encounter or after completing a puzzle), they will get a reward.
 It will either be a good amount of EXP or good items, like a good sword, protective armor or other useful stuff.
 After they are done, they will be put on the map and they will have the choice to go somewhere else.

+Dungeons will have a map that the players will uncover the more they move through it.
+It will always be shown on the screen where they have been and where they haven't been to yet.
+The map will be randomly generated to make it unique every time the players enter a dungeon.

 A during the encounters, the players will fight against different monsters and humans.
 They will know at what order they will rotate and do their actions (I think it was the speed stat, not completely sure).
 The players won’t know at how much health the hostiles are or what actions they might make.
 At the end of the encounter, the players might get some EXP or items to be used.

 There will be a day/night system.
 Most actions the players take will increment the clock by a certain amount.
 At night time, the situations and encounters will be different.
 They will mostly be more difficult (like not seeing well in the dark, stronger monsters, etc.), but there might be some cases where it might be easier at night time (like evading guards and other sneaky tactics).
 The players will be able to sleep to restore their health and mana and move the clock forward, but they can only do that at night and at safe places (like an inn).